Table of Contents

 For more than 5,000 years, the lucky bamboo has been a popular symbol of good luck and fortune in most Asian countries.
 In China, this plant is called the Fu Gwey Zhu.
 The word Fu means luck and fortune, Gwey, on the other hand, denotes honor and power, while Zhu stands for bamboo.

 According to Feng Shui, lucky bamboo can attract auspicious chi energy, a positive life force, or material energy that invites good fortune into your home.
 When placed in a correct container, the lucky bamboo can also represent the five elements – earth, fire, water, wood, and metal.

 Palms provide a natural charisma, and they bring a tropical feel to your home or office.
-In addition to this, variety of plant can also purify the air and bring luck into your lives.
+In addition to this, a variety of plants can also purify the air and bring luck into your life.

 The most common varieties of palms are European Fan, Lady Palm, Areca Palm, and Sago Palm.
 Most of these palms are small and can be placed indoors or outdoors.

 A flowering cactus is considered auspicious by the Aztecs.
 For them, this plant represents good luck, and once its flower blooms, it’s said that good news will arrive.
 This belief started with a legend.
 As the story goes, the Aztec priests received a promise from the gods of war and the sun that they would find a new home when they saw an eagle holding a snake perched on a cactus.
 Believe it or not, the story is said to have come true in the Valley of Mexico.